Skip to main content

 Figure \(\PageIndex{9}\)

-The reaction is essentially a nucleophilic attack of a carbonyl carbon of an aldehyde or ketone by an amine, followed by a dehydration step.
+The reaction is essentially a nucleophilic attack by an amine on the carbonyl carbon of an aldehyde or ketone, followed by dehydration.
 Note that the net effect is to replace one electron sink, a carbonyl (C=O), with an imine (C=NH ↔ C=NH2+), with pKa around 7.0.
 Hence, 50% of the imine is protonated at neutral pH to form the iminium cation, a much better electron sink than the starting carbonyl!

 Figure \(\PageIndex{10}\)

-The figure also shows the replacement of the enzymes' lysine ε-NH2-PLP bond to that of a free amino as an incoming substrate, a process which should proceed with a ΔG0 of approximately 0.
+The figure also shows the replacement of the enzymes' lysine ε-NH2-PLP bond with a free amino group as an incoming substrate, a process that should proceed with a ΔG0 of approximately 0.
 This occurs in PLP-dependent enzymes with free amino acids as substrates (we will discuss several examples below).

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...ZQixXhCwX5EEQ9